DOV-Vlaanderen/pydov/docs/development.rst

 2. Adjust the version of the code.
 The repo uses the `bump2version` package to keep track of the package version. use the following commands to switch the version:

+    - Check whether the version matches the version you want to release, if this is the case:

+      - ``bump2version dev`` to remove development version and create the released version.

+    - If the version does not match:

       - ``bump2version --no-tag --no-commit dev`` to remove development version

-    - ``bump2version --allow-dirty patch`` to increase version from 1.0.0 to 1.0.1.
+      - ``bump2version --allow-dirty patch`` to increase version from 1.0.0 to 1.0.1 create the released version.
-    - ``bump2version --allow-dirty minor`` to increase version from 1.0.0 to 1.1.0.
+      - ``bump2version --allow-dirty minor`` to increase version from 1.0.0 to 1.1.0 create the released version.
-    - ``bump2version --allow-dirty major`` to increase version from 1.0.0 to 2.0.0.
+      - ``bump2version --allow-dirty major`` to increase version from 1.0.0 to 2.0.0 create the released version.

 3. Push the code to GitHub, `git push origin master`
 4. Push the tags to GitHub, ``git push --tags`` to create the release in Github